dan-leo/masters/thesis/v8/thesis.md

 | Set APN              | AT+CGDCONT | Sets the relevant APN for the MNO.                           |
 |                      |            |                                                              |

+* SARA-N2 series modules implement a FOTA solution based on CoAP.
+It is possible to configure the module’s poll timer for when the module checks the FOTA CoAP server for new firmware.
+When the feature is enabled and a new package is available, the module will automatically download the FOTA update and provide URCs about its progress.
+The module’s firmware is not updated automatically when the download has completed and so the application must start the upgrade process step.
+* The +UTEST AT command allows the user to set the module in non-signaling (or test) mode, or returns to the signaling (or normal) mode.
+In test/non-signaling mode, the module switches off the protocol stack for performing single tests which could not be performed during the signaling mode.
+* MO Datagrams sent and received by IoT platform has these commands wrapped internally in a Constrained Application Protocol (CoAP) message and sent over UDP sockets.
+Once the module accepted a datagram it cannot be removed and will be transmitted to the network as soon as radio conditions permit.
+The only way to clear the module’s transmit queue is to reboot it.
+In good radio conditions, the transmission might take a few seconds.
+In bad radio conditions a transmission opportunity may not occur for minutes, days or weeks but the datagram will be transmitted once radio conditions are good enough.
+When a MO message is queued, the module will try to send the message to the base station.
+It will only send the next message once the previous message has been sent.
+If there is a radio link failure (RLF), the device will re-scan the channel ranges and try to reconnect to a base station.
+There may be a back off time where the device goes into deep-sleep mode before trying again.
+* An unsolicited result code (URC) is a string message (provided by the DCE) that is not a response to a previous AT command.
+It can be output, when enabled, at any time to inform the DTE of a specific event or status change.

 When it comes to base stations, the user does not have control over the inactivity timer.
 Release assistance can request the eNB/network to disconnect the modem from Radio Resource Control (RRC) connected mode.

 ## Thesis structure {#thesis-struct}